Tutorial: Azure Active Directory single sign-on (SSO) integration with SuccessFactors

 - Once you configure the SuccessFactors you can enforce session controls, which protect exfiltration and infiltration of your organization’s sensitive data in real-time.
 Session controls extend from Conditional Access.
 Learn how to enforce session control with Microsoft Cloud App Security

 To configure the integration of SuccessFactors into Azure AD, you need to add SuccessFactors from the gallery to your list of managed SaaS apps.

-To configure and test Azure AD single sign-on with SuccessFactors, you need to complete the following building blocks:
+To configure and test Azure AD SSO with SuccessFactors, complete the following building blocks:

-- Configure SuccessFactors Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure SuccessFactors SSO - to configure the Single Sign-On settings on application side.

-In the Azure portal, on the SuccessFactors application integration page, select Single sign-on.
+In the Azure portal, on the SuccessFactors application integration page, find the Manage section and select Single sign-on.

 On the Basic SAML Configuration section, perform the following steps:

 a.
 In the Sign-on URL textbox, type a URL using the following pattern: